GAA

 Bellaghy did some good stuff, particularly in a third quarter that saw them take a command of the scoreboard that their overall dominance of the ball had merited.

 But they’ll be worried too by the mistakes.
-The first Swatragh goal came off a bad turnover and the second came when Bellaghy tried to force a goal unnecessarily when Swatragh broke for McWilliams to net at the other end instead.
+The first Swatragh goal came off a bad turnover and the second came when Bellaghy tried to force a goal unnecessarily and Swatragh broke for McWilliams to net at the other end instead.

 Somehow they were then caught one-against-two in the full-back line off a Swatragh kickout a few minutes later, when all they had to do to win was not concede another goal.